Psittacosaurus: Limb function

 Studies by Phil Senter in 2007 conducted on P. neimongoliensis and P. mongoliensis concluded that the forelimbs of these taxa (and likely those of other Psittacosaurus species) were too short (only about 58% as long as the hindlimbs) to reach the ground, and their range of motion indicates they could neither be pronated nor generate propulsive force for locomotion, suggesting that Psittacosaurus was entirely bipedal.
-The forelimbs were also too short to be used in digging or bringing food to the mouth, and Senter suggested that if Psittacosaurus needed to dig depressions in the ground it may have used its hindlimbs instead.
+The forelimbs were also too short to be used in digging or bringing food to the mouth, and Senter suggested that if Psittacosaurus found it necessary to dig depressions in the ground it may have used its hindlimbs instead.
 The forelimbs could be used for two-handed grasping of objects or scratching the body, but due to their extremely limited flexibility and reach, they could have only been used to grasp objects very close to the belly or sides of the animal and could have scratched only the belly, flank and knees.
 Even though the hands could not reach the mouth, Psittacosaurus could have still used them to carry nesting material or food to a desired location.

 However, Psittacosaurus may not have been entirely bipedal for its entire lifespan.
 Taking sections from the limb bones of 16 specimens of Psittacosaurus, ranging in age from less than a year old to ten-year-old adults, Qi Zhao from the University of Bristol found that Psittacosaurus was probably secondarily bipedal.
-The infants' front limbs grew at faster rates than the hind limbs at between birth and three years of age.
+The infants' front limbs grew at faster rates than the hind limbs at between hatching and three years of age.
 At the age of between four and six years, arm growth slowed and leg growth accelerated as the animal became mature.
 At this stage, Psittacosaurs would switch to a bipedal stance.
 These findings further reveal that the ancestor of Psittacosaurus was likely quadrupedal and eventually gained the ability to become bipedal as it evolved, with the young retaining the quadrupedal gait of the ancestor in question.
 These findings also lead to the hypothesis that many such dinosaur families may have evolved along this path at some point in their evolution.